TiffanyLee016/Flixister/README.md

-# Flixister
+# Flixster

-Flixister is an app that allows users to browse movies from the [The Movie Database API](http://docs.themoviedb.apiary.io/#).
+Flixster is an app that allows users to browse movies from the [The Movie Database API](http://docs.themoviedb.apiary.io/#).

 ---

-## Flixister Part 2
+## Flixster Part 2

 ### User Stories